Under the FAQ you can find answers to frequently asked questions. If the answer to your question is not there, please do not hesitate to contact us.

 Unfortunately, no. The test is still an individual health service.
 You can still ask your insurance company.
 Maybe they're accommodating.

-Please send an email Cancellation Form to send the order number to firstname.lastname@example.org.
+Please send an email Withdrawal form to send the order number to firstname.lastname@example.org.
 If we have received the test kit safely and undamaged, we will cancel the invoice.
 Please also note our cancellation policy.

 With us you can easily choose from the following payment options: Paypal, credit card (Visa, Mastercard, American Express, Maestro), Klarna (Sofort, purchase on account), instant transfer, Google Pay, Apple Pay, Shop Pay, eps transfer, Bancontact and ideal.